ArmanMaesumi/LimitedLookAheadChess/README.md

 ## Datasets

-Due to the size of the datasets used in this paper, we cannot include them in repository.
+Due to the size of the datasets used in this paper, we cannot include them in this repository.
 The datasets will be made available by email request (arman@cs.utexas.edu).
 The primary dataset, which contains upwards of 30 million labelled chess positions, is nearly 2 gigabytes.
 This dataset was used for training and testing the deep autoencoder, classifier, and static evaluation function.